JRBerger123/attendence-app/README.md

 ## Banking App

 This app is meant as practice for using classes in Java<br>
 This Java-based Attendance App is a console application that allows users to perform basic Attendence keeping operations.
 It emphasizes input validation, clean code structure, and error handling.
 Administrators can add a student, update the student's attendance, and modify courses that the students can attend.
-The app adheres to object-oriented principles, separating concerns between the UI (Stduent App) and Student logic (Student and Course class).<br>
+The app adheres to object-oriented principles, separating concerns between the UI (Attendance App) and Student logic (Student and Course class).<br>
 <br>

 ## Table of Contents